tristanwidler/Image_Recognition_Capstone_03_2023/README.md

     - End Training Accuracy:
         - 78.32%

 Upon analysis of the accuracy and loss histories, the model shows signs of overfitting.
-The project did not meet it's goal of >85% validation and training accuracies.
+The project did not meet its goal of >85% validation and training accuracies.
 Some possible improvements are as follows:

     - Lower the initial learning rate
     - Create a larger dataset to train on